ionic-team/ionic-framework/packages/core/src/components/card-header/readme.md

 boolean

-If true, adds transparency to the card header.
+If true, the card header will be translucent.
-Only affects `ios` mode.
 Defaults to `false`.

 ## Attributes